We are continuing the rollout of the Climate Track with focus on Danish farmers supplying Free Range Beef as well as Swedish and German pig producers.

 A unique set-up

-In the Climate Track farmers share their production data and various sustainability information with us, and in return, they get individual feedback on their sustainability performance compared to a Danish Crown national average, as well as a mapping of their sources of greenhouse gas emissions with suggested reduction initiatives.
+In the Climate Track farmers share their production data and various sustainability information with us, and in return, they get individual feedback on their sustainability performance compared to a Danish Crown national average, as well as a input on key activity areas that can lower their greenhouse gas emissions.
+On this basis, they set their own emission reduction targets.

 The collected data is incorporated in our scope 3 calculations of greenhouse gas emissions, which are therefore more precise.
 And this helps us reach our shared efforts to reduce the climate impact at farm level.